 - IOM Data Overview

-The data provided to the CTDC by IOM is from this central data warehouse, which is the world’s largest data repository of human trafficking case data.
+The data provided to the CTDC by IOM are from its central data warehouse, which is the world’s largest data repository of human trafficking case data.
 IOM collects and manages information about victims of trafficking through its Migrant Management Operational System Application (MiMOSA) Counter Trafficking Module (CTM).
-The module allowss for the reconstruction of the trafficking process of each victim and monitored the IOM direct assistance, movement and reintegration process in central systems, based on screening and assistance questionnaires after the victim has been referred to IOM.
+The module allows for the reconstruction of the trafficking process of each victim and monitors the IOM direct assistance, movement and reintegration process in central systems, based on screening and assistance questionnaires after the victim has been referred to IOM.
 Victims of trafficking are registered in MiMOSA upon their referral to, or identification by, an IOM Country Office.